 What about a character reference?

 A bank will not require a character reference in normal circumstances.
-However you may need to provide one if you are renting for the first time and do not have a rental history.

 To whom it may concern,